All Episodes

 I've seen Parkinson's disease patients a lot.

-So since the focus of attention on me and the drive-by media is that I think he's acting, and I think he's exaggerating, and I think he was making it up, and I think he was a I want to give you the reasons from his own mouth why I speculated that he might have been off his medications during the taping of the McCaskill ad and the other ads that are running in Maryland and Illinois and uh in Minneapolis.
+So since the focus of attention on me and the drive-by media is that I think he's acting and I think he's exaggerating and I think he was making it up and I think he was, I want to give you the reasons from his own mouth why I speculated that he might have been off his medications during the taping of the McCaskill ad and the other ads that are running in Maryland and Illinois and in Minneapolis.

-Uh both these uh very short, the first one's six seconds, nineteen ninety-nine in Washington at an appearance before Congress, Michael J. Fox.
+The first one's six seconds, 1999 in Washington at an appearance before Congress.

 Parkinson's patients wait and wait, as I am right now, for the medicines to kick in.

-But it seemed right for me, my part to be uncomfortable in that situation.
+I didn't take it deliberately as some kind of theatrical thing, but it seemed right for me to be uncomfortable in that situation.

 I didn't take it deliberately as some kind of theatrical thing.

-So and again, I want to stress, ladies and gentlemen, this is not personal.
+So, and I want to stress, ladies and gentlemen, this is not personal.

 This is about the ideological battle and the political battle that has waged in this country since I have been born and long before and will go on long after any of us have passed on.